 - Two documents proving your current address, like a valid driver’s license, a canceled check, or utility company or bank statements issued within the last 90 days.

 Of course, you may not need a Real ID after all.
-You could use a passport to board any flight – then you wouldn’t need a Real ID.
+You could use a passport (or passport card) to board any flight – then you wouldn’t need a Real ID.
 You’ll still need that passport for any international journey, after all.
 And if you’ve got Global Entry, your Global Entry card will work as well.

 Read more on the alternatives you can keep using instead of getting a Real ID.